zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 ### Do I pay gas when I create a ZeroDev wallet?

 As you know, AA wallets are smart contract wallets.
-However, when you "create" a wallet with the SDK, the wallet is not actually deployed.
+However, when you "create" a wallet with the SDK (e.g. through the `ECDSAProvider.init` function), the wallet is not actually deployed.
 Rather, its address is computed "counterfactually" (using [`CREATE2`](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2) under the hood), meaning that you know your AA wallet's address even though it hasn't been deployed yet.
-Therefore, "creating" a ZeroDev wallet and getting an address actually doesn't use any gas, and you can display the address to the user, send assets to the address, etc.
+Therefore, you can create AA wallet addresses, display them to your users, send assets to the addresses, etc., all without paying any gas.

 The AA wallet is only actually deployed when you send the first transaction with the wallet.
-The wallet deployment happens atomically with the first transaction, so from your user's perspective they are still just sending one transaction, except that the first transaction is going to cost a little more since it includes the deployment cost.
+The wallet deployment happens atomically with the first transaction -- meaning that it happens as a part of the first transaction -- so from your user's perspective they are still just sending one transaction, except that the first transaction is going to cost a little more since it includes the deployment cost.

 ### Who has custody of the ZeroDev wallet?